Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 See the source code comments for further details.

-The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, made available in Lightstreamer distribution.
+The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, made available in Lightstreamer distribution.

 # Build #